Algae Quiz Questions:

 Related: Krebs cycle quiz

-The alga causing Red snow ball in alpine region is
+The alga causing Red snowball in the alpine region is

 (a) Batrachospermum